Chart Color Schemes

 The educational profile of Athelstone exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 32.1%, significantly lower than the SA4 region average of 42.2%.
-Bachelor degrees are most common at 21.6%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.2%).
-Vocational credentials are prevalent, with 30.0% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (19.6%).
-Educational participation is high, with 26.9% of residents currently enrolled in formal education, comprising 9.0% in primary, 6.9% in secondary, and 6.6% in tertiary education.
+Bachelor degrees are the most common at 21.6%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.2%).
+Vocational credentials are held by 30.0% of residents aged 15+, with advanced diplomas at 10.4% and certificates at 19.6%.
+Educational participation is high, with 26.9% currently enrolled in formal education: 9.0% in primary, 6.9% in secondary, and 6.6% in tertiary education.

 Educational participation is notably high, with 26.9% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 6.9% in secondary education, and 6.6% pursuing tertiary education.